wagenadl/escope/docs/source/index.rst

 individually acquired single sweeps can be saved.
 A Python module is included to conveniently load saved data for further analysis.

-ESpark can output a variety of pulse waveforms either singly or in programmable trains.
+EScope contains a “Stimuli” module that can output a variety of pulse waveforms either singly or in programmable trains.
 Up to four analog or digital channels can be driven concurrently.
 The software displays previews of the signals to be generated making it particularly easy for students to design complex stimuli.

 Actual installation
 ===================